Building Capacity

 Google Slides Version PDF Version

-There are two main ways to incorporate CC-licensed content (images, text, videos etc.) into a larger work:
+There are two main ways to incorporate CC-licensed content (images, text, videos etc.) into your larger work:

 Collections and Remixes Handout.pdf